-Clancy the Great is of the more peculiar entries in the annals of Ideal Toy Company’s product lines.
+Clancy the Great was one of the more peculiar entries in the annals of Ideal Toy Company’s product lines.
 Released in 1963, the roller-skating monkey was designed by Marvin Glass & Associates of Chicago.

 Standing a shade under two-feet tall, Clancy was made entirely of plastic and vinyl and came decked out with a stylish yellow chapeau with a red feather accent.
 Three D-batteries located in his right shoe provided his power to perform two primary functions: